perplexedpigmy/cordoba/README.md

     >> selectBranch("StevenPinker")
     >> read("the/blank/slate");

+    // Explicitly get from read context.
+    if (!!ctx)
-    if (!!ctx) // Explicitly use the read content. providing context is healthy cout << "The blank Slate: " << ctx->content() << endl;
+      cout << "The blank Slate: " << ctx->content() << endl;

-    // Using closure to read the content ctx
+    // In chain process by a lambda or a function ctx
       >> read("Enlightenment NOW")
       >> processContent([](auto content) {